Resources for Our Current Graduate Students

 During the second year, students complete their required coursework, teach ENL 5 and/or TA for Literature courses, and, most importantly, work closely with their committee to create a book-length creative work, which they will defend/celebrate in May.

-Thesis Hours: In their second year in the program, students prepare a substantial, completed, copyedited, and formally presented collection of original writing as their creative thesis, taking 299D “thesis units” with their Thesis Chair and 299 units with other members of their committee.
+Writing Hours: In their second year in the program, students prepare a substantial, completed, copyedited, and formally presented collection of original writing as their creative Final Project, taking 299D “writing units” with their Chair and 299 units with other members of their committee.
 Use 299 and 299D units to “fill up” your schedule to the required 12 units after you have enrolled in units for your remaining required courses and employment.

-To sign up for units with a committee member, ask the committee member if they’ll do thesis units with you, tell them how many you’d like to do with them, and ask the faculty member to cc an email confirmation to you and the Program Coordinator (Andi Carr), who will help you sign up for them.
-Talk to your committee members early in the academic year so that you can plan on taking thesis units during the quarter(s) when the faculty member will be available to work with you.
+To sign up for units with a committee member, ask the committee member if they’ll do these units with you, tell them how many you’d like to do with them, and ask the faculty member to cc an email confirmation to you and the Program Coordinator (Will Angel), who will help you sign up for them.
+Talk to your committee members early in the academic year so that you can plan on taking 299 units during the quarter(s) when the faculty member will be available to work with you.

 Teaching ENL5: Most students teach ENL 5, Introduction to Creative Writing, for one or more quarters during their second year in the program, and we provide the opportunity for every student who successfully completes their first year to do so.